mwmac88/eleventywind/README.md

 # eleventywind

-11ty Static Site Gen with tailwindcss & parcel
+11ty static site generator template with tailwindcss & parcel

 ## What?